skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 vessels.
 It is also the biggest and most sophisticated city.

 The town of Stackroot is home to a modest but profitable gemstone mine.
 About a third of the population is Halfling.
-The Halflings work the mine, while the humans handle the governing of the city and growing of crops.
+The halflings work the mine, while the humans handle the governing of the city and growing of crops.

-A little infomation on the city of Bridgehold and Highstone Monastery can be gleaned from Endo's backstory.
+A little information on the city of Bridgehold and Highstone Monastery can be gleaned from Endo's backstory.

 The other cities are just tiny little farming villages and not worth